-Zohn Burden finished his second year of his second stint on the Old Dominion University coaching staff.
+Zohn Burden finished his third year of his second stint on the Old Dominion University coaching staff.
 Burden coached the Monarch defensive backs for four years before leaving in 2011.

 In 2013, Old Dominion finished in the top-10 in the FBS in scoring offense with 42.3 points per game, seventh in total offense at 519 yards per game, and sixth in passing offense at 359.4 per game.